serzhan-kenesbek/i-med/README.md

 # i-Med

 ## About the project
-i-Med: A medical portal for the general audience.
-This is a website.
-Computer Vision was integrated into the website using flask.
+A medical portal for the general audience.
+Computer Vision was integrated into the website using the Python framework Flask and library OpenCV.

 ### Built with
 * HTML